PaulaTeeuwen/Bindfitnplot/README.md

 Although the script allows the user to fix \(F₀\) at the intensity of the initial peaks, an internal comparison check is implemented.
 For best performance, it is recommended to **let the program optimize \(F₀\)**.

 ### 2. `Tsukube`
-This function fits the data using Equation 24.
-The concentration of the host–guest complex \([HG]\) is computed via Equation 12.
 The fitted parameters are:

 - **Ka**